The Bristol heat network

 Networks areas

-The Bristol heat network currently supplies the equivalent of almost 6,000 homes with heating and hot water.
-This is set to increase to the equivalent of 12,000 homes, connecting new commercial or residential developments and some existing buildings on the network route by 2030.
+The Bristol heat network currently supplies the equivalent of over 13,000 homes with heating and hot water.
+This is set to increase with new commercial and residential developments connecting, as well as existing buildings on the network route by 2030.

-Vattenfall has nine heat network areas planned for Bristol and is currently serving customers in Redcliffe, Old Market and Bedminster.
-A new network area is under construction in Temple, with plans progressing to build in areas such as Frome.
+Vattenfall has nine heat network areas planned for Bristol and is currently serving customers in Redcliffe, Old Market, Bedminster and Temple.
+A new network area is under construction in Frome, which is the latest city centre network area.

 Network areas are shown in the map below.